 Do I have to talk to other people on the retreat?
 I'm a very private person.Can I get some support here?
 I need to talk.

 Jane's online retreats offer you a choice: it is up to you to find your preferred balance between the solitary and the communal, between privacy and solidarity.

 Use the retreat according to your personality and your circumstances.
 The retreat is like a room in which you are welcome to sit in the company of others and to be either visible or invisible.

 You can and may make conversation part of the retreat experience.
-(Conversation on the retreat takes place via the comments on the blog posts of the retreat blog.)
+(Conversation on the retreat takes place via the comments on the blog posts at the retreat blog.)
 You can and may, however, remain private and just read the blog and use the practices and meditations on your own.
 Nobody will force you to speak.

 Please be prepared to observe confidentiality and respect for other participants' diverse experiences and outlooks.

 Jane Redmont is the author of When in Doubt, Sing: Prayer in Daily Life.
 She is a spiritual director, retreat leader, pastoral worker, writer, and theologian who has worked in campus, urban, and parish ministries.
 An Episcopal Christian, she was also formed in the Catholic tradition and has Jewish and Unitarian Universalist family roots.
-She has been involved in work for social justice and ecumenical and interreligious relations all her life and has taught college, seminary, and graduate courses in Christian history, theology, spirituality, religious pluralism, and women's studies.
+She has been involved in work for social justice and ecumenical and interreligious relations all her life and has taught college, seminary, and graduate courses in Christian history, theology, spirituality, religious pluralism, and women's, gender, and sexuality studies.